GluuFederation/docs-oxd-prod/3.1.4/sources/operations/index.md

 ## Status

-Run the following command to get the status of your oxd serveR:
+Run the following command to get the status of your oxd server:

 `/etc/init.d/oxd-server status`

 ## Restart

-Run the following command to restart your oxd serveR:
+Run the following command to restart your oxd server:

 `/etc/init.d/oxd-server restart`